 - a.
 Go to the Download MySQL Yum Repository page (https://dev.mysql.com/downloads/repo/yum/) in the MySQL Developer Zone. - b.
 Select and download the release package for your platform. - c.
-Install the downloaded release package with the following command, replacing platform-and-version-specific-package-name with the name of the downloaded RPM package:
+Install the downloaded release package with the following command, replacing platformand-version-specific-package-name with the name of the downloaded RPM package:

 '''

-$> sudo yum localinstall platform-and-version-specific-package-name.rpm
+$> sudo yum install platform-and-version-specific-package-name.rpm

 '''

-For an EL6-based system, the command is in the form of:
+For an EL6-based system, the command is in the form of (note the mysql80 prefix instead of mysql84 because EL6-based systems do not support MySQL 8.4):

-'''

-$> sudo yum localinstall mysql57-community-release-el6-{version-number}.noarch.rpm
+\$> sudo yum install mysq180-community-release-el6-{version-number}.noarch.rpm

-'''